OpenNebula/docs/source/installation_and_configuration/opennebula_services/oned.rst

    -  ``NO``: The snapshot will not be attempted to be deleted if it has children
    -  ``MIXED``: Creates children snapshots from the current active(last recovered) snapshot.
 This also takes into account some dependencies which can appear after a revert snapshot action in Ceph datastores.
    -  ``FORMAT``: Allows orphans based on the image format in a ``SHARED`` datastore.
 For ``QCOW2`` this acts as ``NO`` and for ``RAW`` this acts as ``YES``
+   -  ``LINEAR``: Snapshots are independent, but ordered in time; reverting to a snapshot automatically deletes all snapshots after it

 Sample configuration: